FreunzWa/FW_sync/medicine/womens/Gynaecology/contraception.md

 ###### Contraception
+    average rate of pregnancy without contraception per cycle is 20% per cycle effectives measured @percentage of women not pregnant at end of the year [EE; Ethinylestradiol]
+[EV; Estradiol valerate]

 # Methods
 - condoms (female and male condom inserted @each use. female c is less available and more expensive)
 - diaphragm (silicon flexible outer spring and dome of material, no longer available @australia. must stay in place after intercourse. lowest eefficacy figures for typical use. no decrease in STIs however.) used @combination with spermicide, can stay up for 24 hours.

+# Barriers/ spermicide
+- male condom (2%/17%)
 - cervical cap: smaller version of diaphgram. as effective as diaphgram.
 - vaginal sponge: coated with spermicide

+# Cycle/ Timing methods
 - fertility awareness -- termperature
     + detect body temp rise that occurs post ovulation about 0.2-0.5 degrees, remaining high until next menstruation. intercourse omitted until 3 days after temperature increase
     + take temp before any food, first thing in morning